On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem: Computational Comparison

 Computing the $k$-th level of the ESH and the CESH by including all ESCs of order $k$ is beyond reach rather soon, so in the next experiments we want to include the ESCs only for some subgraphs of a given order $k$.
-In order to determine the set $J$ of subgraphs for which to include the ESCs we follow the approach of Gaar and Rendl~\cite{GaarRendl,GaarRendlFull}, so we iteratively include ESCs into the SDP for computing~$\vartheta(G)$ and search for violated subgraphs in the result.
+In order to determine the set $J$ of subgraphs for which to include the ESCs we follow the approach of Gaar and Rendl~\cite{GaarRendl,GaarRendlFull}.
+In particular, we start with $J=\emptyset$ and iteratively solve an SDP for computing the Lov\'{a}sz theta function (either~\eqref{lovaszTheta_nPlus1} and~\eqref{lovaszTheta_n}) with the already determined ESCs induced by $J$.
+Then we use the optimal solution of the SDP in order to search for violated ESCs.
+To find potentially violated subgraphs we perform a heuristic search among all subgraphs that tries to minimize the inner product of the optimal solution corresponding a subgraph and certain matrices (e.g., matrices that induce facets of $\STAB^{2}(\GZeroi{k}))$.
+We refer to~\cite{GaarRendl,GaarRendlFull} for more details.
 We perform 10 iterations with including at most 200 ESCs of order~$k$ in each iteration, so in the end for each graph and for each $k$ we have a set~$J$ of at most 2000 ESCs.
 Of course it makes a difference whether we do the search starting from~\eqref{lovaszTheta_nPlus1} and~\eqref{lovaszTheta_n} as different subgraphs might be violated.
-We denote by $J_\mathcal{E}$ and $J_\mathcal{C}$ the set of subsets obtained by using~\eqref{lovaszTheta_nPlus1} and~\eqref{lovaszTheta_n} in order to search for violated subgraphs. \autoref{tab:ttfSearchESCNrESC} summarizes the cardinalities of $J_\mathcal{E}$ and $J_\mathcal{C}$.
-The values of $\zESCJ$ and $\zCESCJ$ and the running time for the sets $J=J_\mathcal{E}$ can be found in \autoref{tab:ttfSearchESC} and \autoref{tab:ttfSearchESCTime}.
-The analogous computational results when considering $J=J_\mathcal{C}$ are presented in \autoref{tab:ttfSearchCESC} and \autoref{tab:ttfSearchCESCTime}.
+We denote by $J_\mathcal{E}$ and $J_\mathcal{C}$ the set of subsets obtained by using~\eqref{lovaszTheta_nPlus1} and~\eqref{lovaszTheta_n} in order to search for violated subgraphs.
+The used sets $J_\mathcal{E}$ and $J_\mathcal{C}$ are available online at \url{https://arxiv.org/src/2003.13605/anc}.
+Table~\ref{tab:ttfSearchESCNrESC} summarizes the cardinalities of $J_\mathcal{E}$ and $J_\mathcal{C}$.
+The values of $\zESCJ$ and $\zCESCJ$ and the running time for the sets $J=J_\mathcal{E}$ can be found in Table~\ref{tab:ttfSearchESC} and Table~\ref{tab:ttfSearchESCTime}.
+The analogous computational results when considering $J=J_\mathcal{C}$ are presented in Table~\ref{tab:ttfSearchCESC} and Table~\ref{tab:ttfSearchCESCTime}.

-First observe in \autoref{tab:ttfSearchESCNrESC} that the cardinality of $J_\mathcal{C}$ is typically larger compared to the cardinality of $J_\mathcal{E}$.
+First, observe in Table~\ref{tab:ttfSearchESCNrESC} that the cardinality of $J_\mathcal{C}$ is typically larger compared to the cardinality of $J_\mathcal{E}$.
 This is plausible, because due to the additional row and column in~\eqref{lovaszTheta_nPlus1} and the SDP constraint in this formulation some ECSs might be satisfied, which are violated in the version with~\eqref{lovaszTheta_n}.